Formal Observation Process for Year 1 Initial Licensed Teachers

 - The teacher has not achieved all Basic levels of performance, but should be offered a contract and additional assistance (peer coaching, staff development, or additional observation) for the following year.

-- The teacher has received an Unsatisfactory level of performance in 3 or more of the essential 10 components and should not be offered a contract.
+- The teacher has received an Unsatisfactory level of performance in 1 or more of the essential 10 components and may not be offered a contract.

 As part of the three-year cycle, the teacher shall develop an Individual Teacher Professional Development Plan.
 The purpose of the plan is to promote individual and group professional development.
 The plan shall be based on: